JLAcostaEC/svgtosvelte/README.md

 - `-f, --filter`: Filter icons with specific words out of selection (default: [])
 - `-e, --exclude`: Exclude specific words from the icon/component name (default: [])
 - `-r, --registry`: Create a JSON object detailing each component info (default: false)
+- `-k, --kit`: Tell the CLI that you’re using SvelteKit, which will prevent errors caused by using the word “server” in `src/lib`.

 ## Examples: